 - The Mozzarella will be added last.
 Mozzarella is what thickens the mixture and gives it a normal melted cheese stringiness so it should always be last.

 - The spinach should be cooked down by this point and most of the moisture cooked out.
 You can add it to your cheese sauce.

 - Add 1/2 cup of sour cream and mix it until combined.

 - The salsa seasoning and salt/pepper should be added according to your own taste preference.
 I like 1 tsp of salsa seasoning and 1/4 tsp of salt and 1/4 tsp of pepper.
 You'll need to adjust the amount of salsa seasoning and salt more than the pepper.

 - If you have any questions, leave them in the comments and I'll try to get back to you with answers.

 Tips and Tricks

 - Salsa seasoning can sometimes be hard to find at the grocery store.
-In most grocery stores it can be found in the isle where they sell Mexican food supplies like refried beans, taco shells, taco seasoning, etc. I sometimes find it at Walmart in the vegetable/fruit department which is strange but they keep it on a cart near the bananas.
-In some stores I have to ask an employee to help me find it because they put it in different places depending to the store.
+In most grocery stores, it can be found in the aisle where they sell Mexican food supplies like refried beans, taco shells, taco seasoning, etc. I sometimes find it at Walmart in the vegetable/fruit department which is strange but they keep it on a cart near the bananas.
+In some stores, I have to ask an employee to help me find it because they put it in different places depending on the store.

 - The best tortilla chips to use are the least salty brands.
 Tostitos Original is a popular brand but I find them too salty.
 Tostitos currently makes a kind called Cantina Thin and Crispy chips and they are much less salty and more like chips from a Mexican restaurant.